 (Barrera & Kramer, 2012).

 A number of state and federal regulations have implications for the culturally competent provision of audiology and speech-language pathology services.
 Differences in state regulations are reflected in a number of requirements.
-See ASHA's state-by-state page.
+See ASHA's

 Implications for practice relate, for example, to implementation of standardized procedures, access to and participation in services, language proficiency, mandated accommodations to facilitate participation by individuals with disabilities, access to federal funding, availability of interpreters, classroom inclusion, disproportionate representation by race and ethnicity of children with disabilities, reducing health care disparities, and privacy.

 IDEA regulations made significant steps toward addressing problems with inappropriate identification and disproportionate representations by race and ethnicity of children with disabilities.
 A provision was added requiring states to review ethnicity data in addition to race data to determine the presence of disproportionality.
 Disproportionality refers to the overrepresentation or underrepresentation of a particular demographic group in special education program relative to the number in the overall student population (National Education Association, 2007).
 In the event that significant disproportionality is determined, not only will the state be required to review and revise policies, procedures, and practices, but the local education agency (LEA) will be required to reserve the maximum amount of funds under §613(f) of the statute to provide early intervening services to children in the LEA, "particularly, but not exclusively" to those in groups that were significantly over-identified.
 These regulations clearly define steps that states must take to address the problem of disproportionality in special education.
 See

 IDEA Part B Issue Brief: Culturally and Linguistically Diverse Students.

 Health Insurance Portability and Accountability Act (HIPAA)